ortizdevonaire/open-sourced-interview-process/README.md

 ## Exercise Based Interview Questions

 The purpose of an interview is to obtain information about a candidate in order to predict future performance.
 To accomplish this, we rely on Exercise-Based Interviewing.
-Exercise based interviews can include case studies, group exercises involving role play or discussions, individual exercises, or presentations.
+Exercise-based interviews can include case studies, group exercises involving role play or discussions, individual exercises, or presentations.
 They allow for our interviewers to witness the direct application of a candidate’s abilities to competencies required for the role.
 Rather than guess if a candidate can do the job based on their answers to behavioral questions, we ask for candidates to show.
 During the interview, candidates are asked to complete exercises that are similar to the initiatives they would complete when actually working in the position on a day to day basis.

 For engineering positions, we use coding and system design questions.
 For non-tech, we use job-based simulations in the form of case studies, individual exercises, and/or presentations.

 For more information about the different exercises we use in our interview process, please review the different department areas.